Skip to content

 Vi·ral (adj.) – relating to or involving an image, video, piece of information, etc., that is circulated rapidly and widely from one internet user to another.

-On any given day, 350 million photos are uploaded to Facebook; that means 243,000 photos are uploaded each minute and 4,000 photos are uploaded each second.
+On any given day, more than 3 billion images are uploaded to social media.
+That means more that 125 million photos are uploaded each hour and more than 2 million photos are uploaded each minute.
 That’s a lot of puppy and engagement photos, right?

 By those calculations, if a picture is worth a thousand words, then a video must be worth MILLIONS.
-It is estimated that by the year 2020, there will be almost one million minutes of video per second crossing the internet and, by then, 82% of all consumer web traffic will be video.
+It is estimated that by the end of 2027, the average U.S. social media consumer will watch 68 minutes of video content on social platforms each day — up from 57 minutes in 2022.

 So, if you’re wondering why your perfectly crafted video showcasing your product has only reached 100 people, there’s a good chance it’s buried deep down in the depths of the internet.